It's the season for giving.

 What about the people who help you run your life?
 For most of them -- pet groomers, hairdressers, personal trainers or pool cleaners -- you should first estimate the value of one visit, advises Post.
 Then, give cash or a gift equivalent up to that amount.
 For instance, a weekly housekeeper would get up to a day's pay.
 A live-in maid should get a week's.

 Baked goods are a perfectly acceptable gift, but you should check on any food allergies the recipient might have, says Post.
 Sarantos likes to give baklava.

 It may bring you comfort and joy to know there's scientific evidence that spreading holiday spirit makes us happier.
 And no, we're not referring to the magical makeovers of the Grinch and Ebenezer Scrooge.

-"If we take the time to appreciate what someone does for us, that increases our own positive emotions," says Nathaniel M. Lambert, a former Florida State University psychology researcher who was the lead writer on a study of the subject.
+"If we take the time to appreciate what someone does for us, that increases our own positive emotions," says Nathaniel M. Lambert, psychology professor at University of the South Pacific and former Florida State University psychology researcher who was the lead writer on a study of the subject.